tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 .. note::
-    Since TARDIS is designed for systems for which the Newtonian limit may be safely applied, no general relatistic effects which would force photons on curved trajectories are included.
+    Since TARDIS is designed for systems for which the Newtonian limit may be safely applied, no general relativistic effects which would force photons on curved trajectories are included.

 In spherical geometry, this propagation process may be illustrated by the